 WGS World Geodetic System

-XML Extensible Markup Language
+XML eXtensible Markup Language

 XSLT eXtensible Stylesheet Language Transformations

 General Data Product Description

 This clause contains general information about the data product

 Title: Catalogue of Nautical Products Product Specification

 Abstract: Catalogue of Nautical Products (CNP) datasets describe the availability and reliability of paper chart, ENC, S-100 based nautical products, application for navigational purpose, online service and e-Navigation services.
 This includes their issue date, publication status, producing agency, and source indication.
 CNP is intended to exchange status of nautical products and to be a supplement to ENC, and therefore does not describe the geographic information in detail equal to ENC, rather it is shown as a coverage of nautical products.